In The News

 Although many people have osteoporosis, it can be prevented.
 Understanding the disease and taking steps to build healthy bones while a person is young can literally make or break bones.
 From childhood through early adulthood, bones grow in length and width, but in middle adulthood, the rate of bone loss exceeds that which is made.
 Therefore, learning about risk factors and adjusting lifestyle practices, such as diet and exercise, become essential for osteoporosis prevention.

 Calcium is vital for bone health.
 Dairy foods have the highest amounts, though it is found in many other foods.
 Calcium cannot build bones alone; it works with other nutrients to increase bone strength.
 These include vitamin D, vitamin K, magnesium, potassium and fluoride.
 Eating a balanced diet that includes calcium, vitamin D, fruits, vegetables and adequate protein along with limited sodium, caffeine and alcohol is associated with a reduced risk for osteoporosis.

 The recommended daily allowance for calcium is 1,000-1,200 mg.
 Estimate your average calcium intake, and fill the gap with food or a supplement, if necessary.
 Remember, too much calcium is counterproductive.

 Gloris Xynos, RD, LD, MS, CDE is a registered dietitian and a certified diabetes educator for St. Luke's Hospital.
-To learn more about nutrition classes, visit our Classes and Events
+To learn more about nutrition classes, visit our

 page or call 314-542-4848.